What is KDF?

 KDF 55 granular: designed for the extraction or removal of chlorine and heavy soluble metals.
 KDF 85 granules: used for the removal or elimination of iron and hydrogen sulfide.

-How does KDF filter media work?
+How does KDF filter media work in water?

 KDF filter media reduces or eliminates: